dead-claudia/mithril-helpers/README.md

 yarn add git+https://github.com/isiahmeadows/mithril-helpers --exact
 ```

-Note: you *must* depend on exact Git hashes, since this package is completely unversioned.
+Note: you *must* depend on exact Git hashes, since this package is completely unversioned, and could change in breaking ways at any point.
 (For similar reasons, the package version will remain at `0.0.0`.)
 When upgrading, you should assess the diff for each file you use, to see if they require any special migration or not.

 ## Issues/Contributing